adudu21isme/rbxrulebreakers/.github/ISSUE_TEMPLATE/user-report.md

 **Video Evidence**
 Clear proof of the user exploiting or Violating Serious TOS.
-Press the roblox ESC Menu, show their username and click their username on the in-game playerlist
+Press the roblox ESC Menu, show their username and click their username on the in-game playerlist.
+Full screen (monitor) recording, show that you are not using any executors, if you do not follow these guidelines then your report will be ignored.

 **UserId or Username**